LucioD3v/HomeCopilot/README.md

 The live application is available here: **[Open the HomeCopilot Web App](https://homecopilot.streamlit.app/)**

-You can enter your own commitments, family activities, locations, travel estimate, and current situation directly in the browser.
+You can enter your own commitments, family activities, locations, and current situation directly in the browser.
+HomeCopilot calculates the route duration automatically.

 ## Problem

 Families continuously reconcile work meetings, school pickup, activities, travel, and last-minute changes.
 The difficult part is deciding what should happen when several commitments become incompatible.

 HomeCopilot addresses that decision problem.
-The user provides their own commitments, locations, family activities, travel estimate, and the situation happening now.
-The agent evaluates the constraints without inventing missing personal data.
+The user provides their own commitments, locations, family activities, and the situation happening now.
+Google Maps supplies the route duration, and the agent evaluates the constraints without inventing missing personal data.

 ## What It Does

 - Accepts a real agenda using `time | activity | category` lines.
 - Accepts free-form incidents such as a late meeting, a cancelled caregiver, or an impossible pickup.
-- Evaluates the incident with the user's travel estimate and family modules.
+- Evaluates the incident with the Google Maps route duration and family modules.
-- Offers supervised autopilot: detects complete context changes, calculates the route, and starts a new agent analysis automatically.
+- Automatically detects complete context changes, calculates the route, and starts a new agent analysis without an Analyze button.
 - Produces severity, cause, alternatives, recommendation, and approval-required actions.
 - Creates a WhatsApp draft only when an activity has a name, venue address, and schedule.
 - Blocks calendar, email, and WhatsApp actions when data or approval is missing.